icp4a/baw-project-export-import/projectXFer/README.md

 ## Limitations

-- Only supports Process Apps (type: "processapp")
+- Mainly tested with Process Apps (type: "processapp"), however should also work with Business Applications
 - Requires both systems to be accessible simultaneously
-- Does not migrate:
+- Does not migrate user permissions of project(s)
-  - User permissions
-  - Server configurations
-  - Environment variables
-  - External service connections
 - System toolkits are automatically excluded from migration

 ## Security Considerations